-- enable the standardisation, as far as possible, of consumables and equipment throughout the Council, but ensuring the involvement of users (eg through e-auction specifications) as well as maintenance, training and finance staff - recognise the environmental and local economic impact of purchasing decisions, and incorporate this within the decision making process in line with the Councils' Environmental strategy and The Small Business (SME) Friendly Concordat. - Incorporate procurement issues (alongside, Financial, Risk, Legal, etc.) into all formal reports to both Members and the Senior Management Team. - Use the new Civica / Radius Financial system to end traditional paper ordering and move to IT systems based control.
-Amongst other things the new financial system will: - Restrict orders to preferred suppliers - Restrict consumables order to the Councils' preferred basket of goods (eg consumable type, brand & quality, etc.) - o Enable online ordering and goods received authorisation - Search for goods via online preferred supplier catalogues - Restrict purchase where department budgets do not exist for the supply in question ii) Procurement
+- enable the standardisation, as far as possible, of consumables and equipment throughout the Council, but ensuring the involvement of users (eg through e-auction specifications) as well as maintenance, training and finance staff - recognise the environmental impact of purchasing decisions, and incorporate this within the decision making process in line with the Councils' Environmental strategy. - Incorporate procurement issues (alongside, Financial, Risk, Legal, etc.) into all formal reports to both Members and the Senior Management Team. - Use the new Civica / Radius Financial system to end traditional paper ordering and move to IT systems based control.
+Amongst other things the new financial system will: - Restrict orders to preferred suppliers - Restrict consumables order to the Councils' preferred basket of goods (eg consumable type, brand & quality, etc.) - Enable online ordering and goods received authorisation - Search for goods via online preferred supplier catalogues - Restrict purchase where department budgets do not exist for the supply in question ii) Procurement